misspent/Random-Stuff/README.md

 ⛔ = Switch between it on/off/new playthrough

 **Other Categories / Bulk stuff / Noted**
+- [Update Modded Exes](https://github.com/themrdemonized/STALKER-Anomaly-modded-exes) ✅
 - [Frosty Weapon Pack](https://youtu.be/0mAgUuvs1FY) (from G.A.M.M.A Discord - This is a YT link tutorial) ✅
-- [Update Modded Exes](https://github.com/themrdemonized/STALKER-Anomaly-modded-exes) ✅
+- `Consciousness Grass Overhaul` (From G.A.M.M.A Discord | huh8410 - This is CRAZY, it's early and not finished but still **EXTREMELY** impressive) ⛔
 - [x3 Performance tweaks](https://www.moddb.com/mods/stalker-anomaly/addons/x3-performance-tweaks) (I only used the Performance Alife.ltx & tweaked file myself) ❌
 - [G.A.M.M.A.
 Reticles Revisited](https://www.moddb.com/mods/stalker-anomaly/addons/red-eotech-reticle-for-gamma-that-doesnt-washout-when-using-nvgs) (Possibly fixes washed out NVG (nightvision) reticles? | Only use for EoTech ) ✅
 - ~~[Juan's Weapon Delivery Service](https://drive.google.com/drive/folders/1_AMbGEbJDT8zioOTtNcEY62SmyMEilqI) & [Image previews](https://imgur.com/a/juans-weapon-delivery-service-showcase-pictures-UQKgPwS)~~ (from G.A.M.M.A discord server | Already in UGP) ❌